shaandesai1/CNN_Magnetism_Project/README.md

 See the benchmarking excel sheet of the different configurations already run and results I can provide.
 Seems like larger learning rates are better.

 6. After running your code, you can copy the h5 file output into your local machine and run visualizer.ipynb which will let you see projections of your filter.

+<b>Notes on Architecture</b>

+- The point of running this model is to be able to capture patterns such as Nearest Neighbor exchange in filters.
+Note that Sivadas et al show that these occur on the order of atomic lengths which means we should probably scale our unit cell to a supercell (done in cnn_largep.py in function matmul) as well as increase our filter sizes to greater than 60 in each dimension.
+- We need to think carefully about the classification model we are building.
+At present, we are classifying composites as 1's if they have a bohr magneton > 4.
+However, this cutoff was determined using a histogram.
+- At present we believe we should have 3 filters because this is consistent with Sivadas et al and the number of patterns they present, however, it might be the case that more are needed to capture superexchange.
+- Need to figure out how to get granularity.
+- Need to understand why a large learning rate yields a more interpretable pattern.
+- Need more datab